Aronno1920/AWS-Cloud-Technical/README.md

 ### Amazon VPC Routing
 **Amazon VPC routing** is a crucial aspect of networking within AWS.
 It involves configuring the rules that determine how traffic flows between different components within the VPC, such as subnets, instances, and the internet.

+### Amazon VPC Security
+**Amazon VPC Security** is a critical aspect of AWS networking, focusing on safeguarding resources within the VPC and controlling access to and from external networks.
+<br/><br/>